 The following slides detail the different tools used to handcraft timber frames, from the beginning stages when the timber is still in log form, up to the final steps of using chisels and mallets to cut beam details.

 We buy our hemlock and pine timbers from local mills in Vermont and New Hampshire and our douglas fir timbers come from Oregon.
 In this picture, bark is being stripped from logs at a saw mill.

+After their bark is stripped off, the raw logs are cut into square timbers.
 After being cut, the saw mill bands the timber together, loads it onto a tractor trailer truck and then ships it to our shop.

 The timbers are brought into the shop laid out by hand using the CAD generated design drawings.
 Accuracy is assured by a triple checking process.
 We use traditional measuring tools for the layout, like a framing square, bevel squares, etc. It is the most exact way since every timber is unique.